drauschenbach/stuart/README.md

 Stuart is compatible with:

+* [eLua](http://www.eluaproject.net) (a C-based 5.1 baremetal VM that runs on a breadth of microcontroller families in as little as 32k of RAM)
 * [Fengari](https://github.com/fengari-lua/fengari) (a JavaScript-based Lua 5.3 VM)
 * [GopherLua](https://github.com/yuin/gopher-lua) (a Go-based Lua 5.1 VM)
 * [Lua](https://www.lua.org) 5.1, 5.2, 5.3